-- ➤ To obtain the information for the nearest port facility: - Move the cursor to the required position this can be anywhere on the chart and may be over an object - then press ENTER to display the object information pop-up. - 2.
+- ➤ To obtain the information for the nearest objects: - 1.
+Move the cursor to the required position then press ENTER to display the object information pop-up. - 2.
 Press the NEAREST soft key.
-The port facility symbols are displayed. - 3.
-Use the trackpad to highlight the required facility, then press ENTER. - 4.
-The nearest ports providing that facility are listed with distance and bearing to the port.

-If you highlight a port name then press ENTER, details for that facility are displayed.
+The Find Nearest pop-up list is displayed.
+Use the trackpad to highlight the required object, then press ENTER. - i.
+For port services the port service symbols are displayed, use the trackpad to highlight the required service, then press ENTER.
+If you select a port then press ENTER, detailed information for the service at that port is displayed.
 Typical port data is shown in Figure 5-4.